 Android vs. iOS: Worldwide Growth

-Though the iPhone gets a lot of press, Android is actually the world’s leader when it comes to operating systems and Android is showing stronger gains than iOS.
-In December 2015, Android accounted for 59 percent of the US smartphone operating market, and 71 percent of the Chinese smartphone operating market.
+Though the iPhone gets a lot of press, Android is the world’s leader in operating systems, and Android is showing stronger gains than iOS.
+In December 2015, Android accounted for 59 percent of the US smartphone operating market and 71 percent of the Chinese smartphone operating market.
 Comparatively, iOS held just 39 percent of the US market and 27 percent of the Chinese market.

 Android isn’t slowing down anytime soon, either.
-Android sales in the US were up 7.3 percent in the first quarter of 2016 due, in large part, to the popularity of Samsung’s Galaxy S7.
-By contrast, iOS market share fell 4.9 percent in the first quarter.
-Expect those number to rise again, though, in the third quarter when the iPhone 7 hits US markets.
+Android sales in the US were up 7.3 percent in the first quarter of 2016 due largely to the popularity of Samsung’s Galaxy S7.
+By contrast, the iOS market share fell 4.9 percent in the first quarter.
+However, expect those numbers to rise again in the third quarter when the iPhone 7 hits US markets.